sparkflows/sparkflows-docs/docs/mlops/admin-guide/mlflow.rst

 Integration with MLflow
 =======================

-Fire Insights provides the integration with MLflow Model Registry.
+Sparkflows provides the integration with MLflow Model Registry.

 Visit the link given below to get more information on MLflow: